 - Set your air fryer to 350 °F.

-- Wrap each of the donuts in a piece of aluminum foil (in case you want to reheat powdered sugar donuts, or any kind of donut with a topping), or cover them with a damp paper towel/kitchen cloth to soften up the dough.
+- Wrap the donuts in parchment paper (in case you want to reheat powdered sugar donuts, or any kind of donut with a topping).

 - Add the donuts into the air fryer and let them reheat for about 5 minutes before taking them out.

-- If you want a crispier dough, let them heat up for a bit longer and remove the damp paper towel/kitchen cloth.
+- If you want a crispier dough, let them heat up for a bit longer and use the bare basket.

 How to reheat donuts in a toaster oven